Habitat restoration, Invasive species management

 Prior to settlement by Europeans, prairie habitat covered an estimated 180,000 acres of Washington.
 These open, comparatively flat, non-forested areas were conducive to development for obvious reasons, and accordingly disappeared over the 19th and 20th centuries as populations and settlement grew.

 The ecosystem naturally relies on periodic disturbance.
 Naturally occurring wildfire, as well as those historically set by indigenous peoples, have kept prairies open and beat back the encroachment of trees and woody plants.
-Fire suppression and the spread of of non-native plants have contributed to the further disappearance of this special landscape.
+Fire suppression and the spread of non-native plants have contributed to the further disappearance of this special landscape.

 Notable Species Found in Washington's Prairies